lyokha/nginx-haskell-module/README.md

 global state gets updated in a worker, during which events related to client requests may occur.

+Service update hooks can also be used to replace service *update callbacks*.
+Indeed, being run *synchronously* from an event handler, a service hook could safely call a C function which would acquire related to Nginx context from the global Nginx variable *ngx_cycle* (which is accessible from the Haskell part via function *ngxCyclePtr*) for doing a variety of low level actions.
+Notice that unlike update callbacks, service hooks get triggered in all worker processes.

 C plugins with low level access to the Nginx request object
 -----------------------------------------------------------